papudding/dir-vigil/README.md

 dir-vigil is a time-triggered automatic folder cleanup tool, with its core mechanism similar to a "dead man's switch".

+> To be blunt, it's about helping you destroy data after you 💀.

 ## 1. core process
 The tool works through the following process: